AI & innovation, SEO Strategy 02.10.25

 How often do HCPs use search in professional practice?

-Multiple studies have found that a large portion of HCPs use the internet multiple times a week for professional purposes, with many finding online learning materials particularly useful – with 88.5% of HCPS responding they search for medical information daily or several times per week (1).
-Furthermore, 92.6% of respondent physicians and 87.6% of respondent pharmacists use online resources for learning, education, and professional knowledge, and, furthermore, these resources were perceived as effective and accurate.
-This shows there is not implicit bias against online resources, and they are valued by HCPs.
+Multiple studies have shown that a significant proportion of HCPs use the internet several times a week for professional purposes, with many finding online learning materials particularly valuable.
+One study reported that 88.5% of HCPs search for medical information daily or several times per week (1).
+In addition, 92.6% of physicians and 87.6% of pharmacists reported using online resources for learning, education, and professional knowledge, with these resources widely regarded as effective and accurate.
+This indicates that online materials are trusted and valued by HCPs, with no strong bias against them.

 How do HCPs search?